henzo800/EmbyStat/README.md

 # Intro

 EmbyStat is a personal web server that can calculate all kinds of statistics from your (local) Emby server.
-Just install this on your server and let him calculate all kinds of fun stuff.
+Just install this on your server and let it calculate all kinds of fun stuff.

-This project is still in Alpha fase, but feel free to pull in on your computer and test it out yourself.
+This project is still in Alpha phase, but feel free to pull it to your computer and test it out yourself.
 When the time is right I will host a full informational website/release for common platforms and Wiki pages.

 ## Build state